MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   #### Supported features:
   - Can be mandatory: Yes
-  - Can be recommended: No
+  - Can be recommended: Yes
   - Dynamic Policy Refresh: No - Requires browser restart

   #### Data Type: